Kroket

 • 500 grams of beef or veal brisket

-• half a liter bouillon
+• Half a liter of beef bouillon (after reducing)

 • 60 grams of dairy butter